liuyehcf/BlogSource/_posts/Java-ComparableTimSort-源码剖析.md

             return;
         }

-        int minGallop = this.minGallop;  // Use local variable for performance
+        int minGallop = this.minGallop;  //Use local variable for performance
     outer:
         while (true) {
-            int count1 = 0; // Number of times in a row that first run won int count2 = 0; // Number of times in a row that second run won
+            int count1 = 0; //Number of times in a row that first run won int count2 = 0; //Number of times in a row that second run won

             /*
              * Do the straightforward thing until (if ever) one run